bitcraze/bitcraze-website/src/about/jobs.md

 unusual but the truth is that we have a way of working (some might call it a process) that is pretty elaborate and detailed and that solves our daily problems, but never hinders us.
 After all, the reality is more important than the plan.

-## What are we looking for?
-Since we do not have any roles in the traditional sense, we have chosen to not specify any requirements for job offerings here, instead we try to describe all the tasks we work with on a daily basis.
-If you find the things we do interesting and feel that you could add value to the company and the community, Bitcraze might be for you.
-Remember that there are only five of us at the moment, on any given week we work on a multitude of different areas, and so would you.

-We are looking for people that share our interest for techy stuff but that also adds new areas they are passionate about.
-Our core competences right now are mainly in software and hardware development, while areas such as marketing, community, production, logistics and finance could be strengthened.

-We have tried to compile a list of areas we work with on a daily basis to give you a feel for what's going on in the company.
-You can find it further down on this page.

 ## Location
 We are located in Malmö, Sweden.
 Even though there are a lot of really good